therealssj/blog/content/statement/Skywire Testnet FAQ.md

 categories = [ "Statement", ]
 +++

-# Foreword to the first chapter of a new internet:
+# Foreword to the first chapter of a new internet
-## Skywire Testnet FAQ
 ---

 ##### Last Update: April 5, 2018